 Since Wakefield’s art collection was established in 1923, it has had an aim of nurturing an understanding of contemporary art and its relation to modern life.
 The Hepworth Wakefield continues to develop the collection with this aim, showing how art can help us understand and explore current lived experiences.
 The new works on display address contemporary issues, shift historic imbalances in the collection or enrich narratives explored by artists in shifting contexts.

-Artists on display include Sarah Ball, Alvaro Barrington, Mona Hatoum, Rachel Jones, Jimmy Robert, Hannah Quinlan and Rosie Hastings and Dana Schutz alongside works of British Surrealism from The Sherwin Family Collection.
+Artists on display include Sarah Ball, Alvaro Barrington, Jake Grewal, Caragh Thuring, Hannah Quinlan and Rosie Hastings, Jimmy Robert, Veronica Ryan, Dana Schutz and Hannah Starkey alongside works of British Surrealism from The Sherwin Family Collection and sculptures by Barbara Hepworth and Henry Moore.
 Read about some of the highlights below.

 Grewal is an artist of South-Asian and Welsh heritage who lives and works in London.
 Working in the medium of painting and drawing, Grewal depicts nude figures situated within dream-like natural settings such as woodlands and forests.
 His figures are often based on the artist’s own body.
 He describes his art as expressing ‘autobiographical experiences within the language of Romanticism.
 The work is situated within a dream-like reality that refers to the male nude through a queer gaze.
 Figures are exposed to the natural world which is often used allegorically.’